Shrinidhikulkarni7/Docker-basics/02 - ASP .NET Core Web API/TodoListWebAPI/README.md

 ## What is happening inside the docker file
 This docker file makes use of a multi stage builds.
 As per docker hub
 > With multi-stage builds, you use multiple FROM statements in your Dockerfile.
 Each FROM instruction can use a different base, and each of them begins a new stage of the build.
-You can selectively copy artifacts from one stage to another, leaving behind everything you don’t want in the final image.
+You can selectively copy artifacts from one stage to another, leaving behind everything you don�t want in the final image.

 Let us now look at the docker file stage by stage